 No, otoplasty is an outpatient procedure for which you will go home the same day.

 This varies on the type of surgery performed, but return to school or work is possible within a couple days.
 A headband will be worn for a full month thereafter.
+The headband will then be worn at night and during sports for an additional 3 weeks.
 Driving is possible within 48 hours when one is off of narcotics.

-The US average cost for ear surgery (otoplasty) is between $5-6000.
-Dr. Graham’s cosmetic ear surgery pricing can be found here.
+The US average cost for ear surgery (otoplasty) is between $5-8000.
+Dr. Graham’s otoplasty surgery pricing can be found here.